shivanip1512/test/yukon-install/InstallShieldResources/readme.txt

 This document outlines the procedure for updating the certificate InstallShield uses to sign the Yukon installer (Setup.exe).
 InstallShield uses the same certificate we use for jar signing, and will need to be updated whenever that cert expires.

+Note that most of these steps need to be performed as an administrator.

 Install programs for formatting the certificate.
 1. Install OpenSSL (https://slproweb.com/products/Win32OpenSSL.html)
 2. Install KeyStore Explorer (http://keystore-explorer.sourceforge.net)